Published Mensa Maryland Newsletter Dec 2020

-Individual can profit if only a small portion of the society follows their path, because then the pricing mechanism does not change system.
-Avoiding the Fallacy of Composition allows one to use the prices the Invisible Hand originally arrived at.
+The individual can profit if only a small portion of the industry follows their path, because then the pricing mechanism does not change system.
+Avoiding the Fallacy of Composition allows one to use the original price the free market originally arrived at.

-However, if everyone follows the few, the system changes and one’s advantage is lost (the Fallacy of Composition kicks in).
+However, if everyone follows the first, the system changes and one’s advantage is lost (the Fallacy of Composition kicks in).

 This leads to an unexpected mathematics.
-Each individual sees a gain until abruptly the group action affects the market and they earn less.
-A series of pluses results in a negative.
+Each individual sees a gain but eventually the group action affects the market and each earns less.
+Then a series of pluses results in a negative.
 Individual positive events combine to product a negative impact.

 Positive + positive + positive + … = negative